 In the two years we've worked on Chili's social, we've seen it all.
 But for all the vitriol that comes with those platforms you also get to witness the brand love.
 And for Chili's, there's a lot of it.
-We knew we could stoke those flames by giving people more ways to love our brand.
-Beyond in the restaurant, and beyond our social feeds.
-So we created limited time activations and one of a kind brand swag that allowed our biggest fans to wear that love right on their sleeves.
+We knew we could stoke those flames by giving people ways to love our brand beyond the restaurant and our social feeds.
+So, we created limited time activations and one of a kind brand swag that allowed our biggest fans to wear that love right on their sleeves.
 Or as underpants, as the case may be.

 After watching our fans clamor for every fake product we posted on our instagram feed we knew launching a lifestyle store would be an instant hit.
 But with a lot of brands playing in this territory it needed to be a little more special.
 Working with Chili's PR team, we made an ultra-exclusive, one day only, Cyber-Monday pop up shop that sold a limited amount of the most sought after and storied Chili's swag you could shake a chicken crisper at.

 Chili's one-day only